 Samba supports server-side copy of files on the same share with clients from Windows 8 and higher.
 Copying between two different shares is not server-side.
 Windows 7 clients support server-side copying with Robocopy.

 This chapter starts by summarizing the available configuration options.
 It demonstrates some common configuration scenarios as well as offering some troubleshooting tips.
-It is recommended to first read through this entire chapter before creating any SMB shares to get a better idea of the configuration scenario that best meets your network’s needs.
+Reading through this entire chapter before creating any SMB shares is recommended to gain a better understanding of the configuration scenario that meets the specific network requirements.

 SMB Tips and Tricks shows helpful hints for configuring and managing SMB networking.
 The FreeNAS and Samba (CIFS) permissions and Advanced Samba (CIFS) permissions on FreeNAS videos clarify setting up permissions on SMB shares.
 Another helpful reference is Methods For Fine-Tuning Samba Permissions.